tomcarver/marys-mystery-shopper/README.md

 `npm install -g browser-sync`

-Run this from inside the fullname folder:
+Run this from inside the top level folder in the repo:

 `browser-sync start --server --files "**/*.css, index.html"`